 Frankincense essential oil is a powerful astringent, which means it helps protect skin cells.
 It can be used to help reduce acne blemishes, the appearance of enlarged pores, prevent wrinkles, and even help lift and tighten the skin to naturally slow down the signs of aging.

 The oil can be used anywhere the skin becomes saggy, such as the abdomen, double chin, or under the eyes.
 Mix six drops of the oil in one ounce of unscented oil and apply directly to the skin.
-Be sure to always test a small area of the patch first for possible allergic reactions.
+Be sure to always test a small area of

 5. Relieves symptoms of indigestion